REVIEW AND ADJUSTMENT OF A SUPPORT ORDER

 6.

 Prepare the referral packet.
-The referral packet should include the
+The referral packet should include

-following documents either as a paper or an imaged form:
+the following documents as an imaged form:

 a.

-If Juvenile Court is involved because the child is in state custody, make note on the form indicating which state agency has custody of the child.
+NOTE: If Juvenile Court is involved because the child is in state custody, make note on the form indicating which state agency has custody of the child.

 b.

-Review and Adjustment” form, the primary obligor will be listed as the
+form, the primary obligor will be listed as the noncustodial parent and the

-noncustodial parent and the secondary obligor or other parent’s information
+secondary obligor or other parent’s information will

-will be listed in the custodial parent fields.
+be listed in the custodial parent fields.

 c.